 - Difference between Criminal profiling and Deception Detection Tests

-What is Criminal Profiling | Role of Criminal Profiler in Crime scene investigation
+What is Criminal Profiling? | Role of Criminal Profiler in Crime scene investigation

 Criminal profiling helps in understanding the patterns, trends of the crime and the way the criminal thinks about a particular crime and victim.

-It was limited to serial killers until the 1990’s when the criminal profiling scope was widened in other crimes as well.
+It was limited only to serial killers until the 1990’s when the criminal profiling scope was widened in other crimes as well.
 It takes years of study, experience and research about psychology to understand criminal profiling.